top of page

 4-7 year olds

+The next step in your dancers journey!
 Combo classes are suitable for dancers ages 4-7.
 Class is structured into 30 minutes of ballet and 30 minutes of another style of dance.
-We offer ballet/tap, ballet/jazz and ballet/lyrical combo classes.
-Learn more about lyrical here.
+Options may included ballet/tap, ballet/jazz and ballet/lyrical combo classes.

 Intro to Ballet/Beginning Ballet